rpeszek/my-blogs/posts/2021-07-10-polysemy-arrows.markdown

 Code for this project can be found in my [_add_blank_target experiments](https://github.com/rpeszek/experiments) repo ([_add_blank_target polysemy-arrows](https://github.com/rpeszek/experiments/tree/master/polysemy-arrows) folder).
 It is based on [_add_blank_target _polysemy 1.3.0.0_](https://hackage.haskell.org/package/polysemy-1.3.0.0)

+The goal of this post is to show how to use arrow syntax when working with or creating _polysemy_ effects.

 **Motivation:**  At work I use a proprietary effect system which is based on [_add_blank_target arrows](https://www.haskell.org/arrows).
-I like it quite a lot, but...
+I like it quite a bit, but...
 For something like an effect system, proprietary is not ideal.
 Effect system has a huge syntactic and semantic impact on the code.
 IMO it is a worthy goal to try limit the fragmentation of the ecosystem and focus (in the industrial context) on using only few most established effect libraries.
-This task became my pet project in recent days, and I have done some proof of concept work to add arrows to [_add_blank_target _polysemy_](https://hackage.haskell.org/package/polysemy), this post summarizes my effort.
+This task became my pet project over the weekend, and I have done some proof of concept work to add arrows to [_add_blank_target _polysemy_](https://hackage.haskell.org/package/polysemy), this post summarizes my effort.
-I believe similar approach can be used with other monadic effect libraries (like [_add_blank_target _fused-effects_](https://hackage.haskell.org/package/fused-effects)) but I have not done the exercise. _polysemy_ seems much closer to the design of the library we use and was my first choice.
+I believe similar approach can be used with other monadic effect libraries (like [_add_blank_target _fused-effects_](https://hackage.haskell.org/package/fused-effects)) but I have not done that exercise. _polysemy_ seems much closer to the design of the library we use and was my first choice.

 **Nutshell:**  There are two reasons for using arrows: syntactic and semantic.
 This blog, I am afraid, is about the first one.
 It is mostly about syntax sugar.
 Polysemy's `Sem r` enjoys unconstrained `Monad` instance, and that translates to arrow effects getting the equivalent `ArrowApply` for free.
 The code I am about to present is trivial (at least in the mathematical sense).
 Monads and arrows loaded with power of `ArrowApply` are equivalent.
-Semantic arrows I am about to present are just monads in arrow's clothing.
+Semantic arrows I am going to implement here are just monads in arrow's clothing.
 There is still some coding that needs to happen to implement the transformation and this code is the main subject of this post.

-_Algebraic effects for Arrows_ that are less expressive (e.g. are not `ArrowApply` or even `ArrowChoice`) are meaningfully different and will be briefly discussed in the next section.
+_Algebraic effects for arrows_ that are less expressive (e.g. are not `ArrowApply` or even `ArrowChoice`) are meaningfully different and will be briefly discussed in the next section.

-The code I write at work uses semantic fully loaded `ArrowApply` arrows.
-We have build a lot of functionality that is directly concerned with inputs and outputs and arrows are a perfect syntactic match.
+The code I write at work uses fully loaded `ArrowApply` arrow effects.
+We have build a lot of functionality that is directly concerned with inputs and outputs and arrows are a perfect syntactic match for us.
 DSL expressiveness is also what we want.

 My coding goal in this post is to: